openprocurement/openprocurement.api/docs/source/standard/tender.rst

    |ocdsDescription|
    The goods and services to be purchased, broken into line items wherever possible.
 Items should not be duplicated, but a quantity of 2 specified instead.

+:features:
+   list of :ref:`Feature` objects

+   Features of tender.

 :documents:
    List of :ref:`document` objects